Sophivorus/EasyWiki/README.md

 // Be very careful not to publish your password by mistake!!!
 $wiki->login( 'Your bot username', 'Your bot password' );

-// You can also login when initializing
-$wiki = new EasyWiki( 'https://en.wikipedia.org/w/api.php', 'Your bot username', 'Your bot password' );

 ```

 ### Reading